How to get more out of that exquisite cup…

 What is on the inside matters.

 Do you understand the depths of He who dwells inside you?
 Can you fathom the love?

 I confess, I only recently have discovered the effectiveness of loving the real Jesus Christ.
 In the process I have been set free of many strongholds; my grief has been turned into dancing.
-I am walking in a newfound freedom and I have lost 11 pounds.
+I am walking in a newfound freedom.

 Freedom is yours for the taking.

 You are invited to the most lavish of parties.
 You are welcome to the table as daughter.